-- Level 1 DER Systems (green in the Figure) is the lowest level and includes the actual cyber-physical DER systems themselves.
+- Level 1 DER Systems (green in the Figure) is the lowest level and includes the actual cyber-physical59 DER systems themselves.
 These DER systems will be interconnected to local grids at Electrical Connection Points (ECPs) and to the utility grid through the Point of Common Coupling (PCC).
 These DER systems will usually be operated autonomously.
 In other words, these DER systems will be running based on local conditions, such as photovoltaic systems operating when the sun is shining, wind turbines operating when the wind is blowing, electric vehicles charging when plugged in by the owner, and diesel generators operating when started up by the customer.
 This autonomous operation can be modified by DER owner preferences, pre-set parameter, and commands issued by utilities and aggregators. - Level 2 Customer DER Management (blue in the Figure) is the next higher level in which a customer DER management system (FDEMS) manages the operation of the Level 1 DER systems.
 This FDEMS may be managing one or two DER systems in a residential home, but more likely will be managing or coordinating multiple DER systems in commercial and industrial sites, such as office buildings, university campuses, and shopping malls.
 Utilities may also use a FDEMS to handle DER systems located at utility sites such as substations or power plant sites.
-A particularly important type of FDEMS is the Microgrid Energy Management System which must also be able to manage the disconnect and connection to the main grid, as well as balance load and generation when the microgrid is islanded.
+A particularly important type of FDEMS is the Microgrid Energy Management System which must also be able to manage the disconnect and connection to the main grid, as well as balance load and generation when the microgrid is islanded. - Level 3 Utility and REP WAN Communications (red in the Figure) extends beyond the local site to allow DSOs and market-based aggregators and retail energy providers (REP) to request or even command DER systems (typically through a FDEMS) to take specific actions, such as turning on or off, setting or limiting output, providing ancillary services (e.g. volt-var control), and other grid management functions.
+REP/aggregator requests would likely be price-based focused on greater power system efficiency, while utility commands would also include safety and reliability purposes.
+The combination of this level and level 2 may have varying scenarios, while still fundamentally providing the same services. - Level 4 Distribution Utility Operational Analysis (yellow in the Figure) applies to DSO applications that are needed to determine what requests or commands should be issued to which DER systems.
+Utilities must monitor the power system and assess if efficiency or reliability of the power system can be improved by having DER systems modify their operation.
+This utility assessment involves many utility control center systems, orchestrated by the DMS and including the DER database and management systems (DERMS), Geographical Information Systems (GIS), Transmission Bus Load Model (TBLM), Outage Management Systems (OMS), and Demand Response (DR) systems.
+Once the utility has determined that modified requests or commands should be issued, it will send these out as per Level 3.

-Cyber-physical means that it is a system that employs software control applications to manage power system hardware.
+59 Cyber-physical means that it is a system that employs software control applications to manage power system hardware.
 This can have cyber security impacts